The Limits of the Libertarian Vision

 In For a New Liberty, Rothbard attempts to build up an entire legal system from the non-initiation of force axiom.
 The idea was to be the foundation for rule of law without need for having a government.
 Once upon a time, I thought he had it almost right -- though I had reservations about his rule for first ownership of land.
 (His rule made it impossible to own virgin timber.
 So much for nature!)
 I have since realized that there are more bugs.

-Law professor Richard Epstein adds a few axioms to Rothbard's in order to fill in the holes.
+Law professor Richard Epstein adds a few axioms to Rothbard's in order to fill in some holes.
 A much more robust axiomatic legal framework is the result.
 Compatible with having some government, BTW.

-Many libertarian reject this work as too impure.
+Many libertarians reject this work as too impure.

 However, there are also practical anarcho-capitalists, those willing to look at the hard questions.
 David Friedman is one such, and I highly recommend his writings, even though I disagree with his ultimate conclusions.
 The Machinery of Freedom is an excellent introduction to the economics of government itself.
 Market failures exist, but so do government failures.
 Friedman rightfully points out many areas where the market can better provide services that we usually think of as government services.
 (The main area he fails at is national defense.)